albertols/scio-db/src/main/scala/com.db.myproject/mediation/README.md

 ### ZIORetry

-Some retry mechanism has been implemented using ZIO retry for Scala: https://zio.dev/reference/schedule/retrying/, so that, we can avoid Dead Letter Queuing or Retry topic patterns.
+Some retry mechanism has been implemented using ZIO retry for Scala: https://zio.dev/reference/schedule/retrying/, so that we can avoid Dead Letter Queuing or Retry topic patterns.
 Retry is achieved at process level as shown below:

 ```
   def sendPushWithRetryZio(